 The terms dental crowns and caps are synonymous.
 If dental decay, cracked fillings, root canals, clenching or grinding the teeth have caused extensive damage to the underlying tooth structure a dental filling may not be a sufficient restoration.
 The only way to completely restore the cosmetic appearance and function of this tooth is often full coverage with a dental crown.
 The good news is that a completed dental crown looks and feels like a natural tooth.

 Losing a tooth due to injury, dental decay, or gum disease can happen.
 However, in order to avoid causing problems for the adjacent teeth and your overall dental health, it is important to replace the tooth that has been lost.
 This can be done a number of ways including fixed bridges, removable partial or full dentures as well as a more recent procedure known as dental implants.

 Dr. Ohmer, a native of Thibodaux, LA, graduated from Nicholls State University in 1975 with a Bachelor of Sciences degree in Chemistry.
 He then earned a Doctor of Dental Surgery degree in 1979 from Louisiana State University School of Dentistry.
-He then spent three years on active duty in the United States Army.
-After his release from active duty he practiced in Baton Rouge, LA, until 1989 when he returned to active duty in the United States Navy Dental Corps as a Lieutenant Commander.
+After graduation, he spent three years on active duty in the United States Army.
+After his release from active duty he practiced in Baton Rouge, LA, and was a member of the Louisiana and Florida National Guard until 1989 when he returned to active duty in the United States Navy Dental Corps as a Lieutenant Commander.
 He completed a one-year fellowship in oral surgery in 1984 at Naval Dental Center Great Lakes, IL.